 We start, in the early 1890s, with the marriage of handsome, well-to-do but rather flibberty Arthur Stublands to beautiful, clever Dolly, followed swiftly by the birth of their son Peter.
 Dolly, though, has made a mistake.
 Arthur is a nice enough chap, but she ought to have married her cousin, the vigorous, upright Oswald Sydenham, a man who won the V.C. before he was twenty.
 The problem is that Oswald is disfigured:

 It had been quite typical heroism that had won him the V.C.
 He had thrown a shell overboard, and it had burst in the air as he threw it and pulped one side of his face.
 But when [Dolly] married, she had temporarily forgotten Cousin Oswald.
 She was just carried away by Arthur Stubland's profile, and the wave in his hair, and—life.
 [Joan and Peter, 1.3]Oswald is ten times the man Arthur is, and he loves Dolly, howsoever hopelessly.
-So he takes himself off to pursue British Imperial advantage in central Africa.
+And she knows she's picked the wrong guy.
+And that makes her miserable.
+But what can she do?
+She's married now, and has a son.
+So Oswald takes himself off to pursue British Imperial advantage in central Africa.
 Meanwhile the Stublands buy a lovely house in the Surrey countryside, and legally adopt a baby girl, the illegitimate daughter of a distant relative: this is Joan.

 We're at page 50 of this 750 page novel.
 What happens next is that Arthur is unfaithful to Dolly, and they fight.
 But then they make it up and decide to celebrate their renewed rapprochement with a holiday in Italy, leaving babies Peter and Joan at home.
 In Italy the pleasure-boat they are in overturns.
 They both drown: first Arthur, then Dolly.
 It matters in which order they drown, since they have left conflicting instructions as to what should happen to the children in the event of their death.
-Dolly (who knows in her heart that she chose the wrong man) has appointed Oswald guardian, but Arthur, who dislikes the fellow, has stipulated instead his two suffragette aunts, Phoebe and Phyllis, and another more distant relative, the haughty and elderly Lady Sydenham, only adding Oswald at all as a sort of afterthought concession to his wife's wishes.
+Dolly has appointed Oswald guardian, but Arthur, who dislikes the fellow, for the obvious reasons, has stipulated instead his two suffragette aunts, Phoebe and Phyllis, as guardians, together with another more distant relative, the haughty and elderly Lady Sydenham, only adding Oswald at all as a sort of afterthought concession to his wife's wishes.

 Initial reports are that Dolly died first, which actualises Arthur's will: Aunts Phoebe and Phyllis move into the Surrey house and assume responsibility for the kids: Oswald (raging, miserable, keeping despair at bay by constant action) is in darkest Africa and can't be reached.
 Phoebe and Phyllis believe in a vaguely Rousseauian approach to educating children: which is, to let them run more-or-less feral in the countryside.
 Lady Sydenham, outraged by the Aunts atheistical socialism, kidnaps the youngsters, has them forceably christened and deposited in a conventional prep school in Windsor (Peter) and a private house (Joan).